dimagi/commcare-hq/corehq/apps/userreports/README.rst

 ConditionalAggregationRangesColumn
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**NOTE** This feature is only available to static UCR reports maintained
+Conditional aggregation columns allow you to define a series of ranges
-by Dimagi developers.
+with corresponding names, then group together rows where a specific field's

-Conditional aggregation columns allow you to define a series of
+value falls within those ranges.

-conditional expressions with corresponding names, then group together
+There are two types: ``conditional_aggregation`` for most values, and
-rows which which meet the same conditions.
-They have a type of
+``conditional_aggregation_age_in_months``, where the given field must be a date
-``"conditional_aggregation"``.
+and the buckets are based on the number of moonths since that date.

 Here's an example that groups children based on their age at the time of
 registration: